mahoneyr/AnythingLLM_File-Manager/README.md

 - 🛠️ Additional API endpoints for granular control
 - 🖼️ Endpoint for on-demand image description
 - 📝 API documentation improvements
+- 🎛️ UI to change settings
+- 👤 Face Recognition Feature for Image Description
 - 🎯 Check if filetype is supported by AnythingLLM
 - 🚀 Much More exciting features!

+- Version 1.0 will release with AnythingLLM Desktop Support, an UI for settings and granular API endpoints.
+No releasdate or window yet clear!

 ## Security Information 🔒

 ⚠️ **No security testing has been conducted.
 Use at your own risk.** This has not been tested for production.
 Please review the `settings.py` file and adjust as needed.
+You have been warned.

 🔐 If you have security expertise, **pull requests with security improvements are welcome!**